 Laser printing on Tyvek has its own difficulties.
 Tyvek is essentially a thermoplastic, and will return to a semi-liquid state if exposed to high temperatures.
 Standard laser printers use very high temperatures, depositing toner onto the substrate and then fixing it in place with high intensity lasers.
 This can melt Tyvek, damaging the material and in some cases even jamming the printer in use.
 This is the reason why DuPont, the inventors of Tyvek, do not recommend using standard laser printers on Tyvek.

 That said, some types of laser printer – namely cool-process (flash-fusion) varieties – operate at much lower temperatures.
 These machines are accordingly the only type of laser printer recommended for use with Tyvek.
 Bear in mind, however, that machines of this type are generally expensive, difficult to maintain, and produce print qualities that are inferior to other methods.
 This reduced print sharpness is a particular problem in situations where barcodes are needed, as in the production of medical packaging.

 If you came here looking for an easy way of laser printing on Tyvek, I’m afraid I have to disappoint you.
 However, all is not lost, because there are methods of Tyvek printing which maintain the accuracy of ink techniques whilst also rivaling the speeds of laser printers – Thermal Transfer.

-Thermal Transfer is quickly becoming the industry standard method of printing on Tyvek material.
+The thermal transfer method of printing on Tyvek is quickly becoming the industry standard.
 Whilst it used to be a somewhat obscure technique, recent advances in printer technology mean that the most modern machines can print using this method very quickly and accurately.
 With no liquid inks used, the possibility of smearing is eliminated, and the low temperatures used with this technique do not damage the Tyvek substrate.